A home heating system is one of hungriest home appliances. It's also arguably the most necessary one.

 And perhaps the best new habit to embrace: If you're feeling a bit cold, put on a sweatshirt.

-For more information on appliance efficiency and related topics, look over the links on the next page.
+For more information on appliance efficiency and related topics, look over the links below.